-As of April 2018, it will be against the law to let or lease a residential property that has a poor EPC rating.
+Since April 2018, it’s against the law to let or lease a residential property that has a poor EPC rating and as of April 2020, all existing tenancies must also have an EPC rating of E or higher.
 That's why it's so important now more than ever to ensure your domestic property is properly assessed and you're aware of how eco-friendly your building is.

 Why Falcon Energy?

-With year's of experience and a team of skilled experts, Falcon Energy not only understand the importance of a domestic EPC but know the significance of convenience, cost and professionalism.
+With years of experience and a team of skilled experts, Falcon Energy not only understands the importance of a domestic EPC but we know the significance of convenience, cost and professionalism.
 That's why every effort will be made to ensure our work is quick, efficient and the least disruption as possible is brought to you.

 Frequently Asked Questions